mantidproject/mantid/docs/source/interfaces/ISIS Reflectometry.rst

 button is the processing instrument selector.
 The processing instrument is used to help identify the correct data to load when processing runs.

+While processing, any runs that have been successfully processed will have their row highlighted green.
+Any groups that have been post-processed successfully will also be highlighted.
+Starting a new reduction will clear all highlighted rows and groups.

 Next to the **Process** button there is a checkbox which allows enabling and disabling output to an ipython notebook.
 If the checkbox is enabled, a dialog window will ask for a save location for the notebook after processing is